Auto repair is moving online and it brings us one step closer toward affordable access for regular people.

-If you're interested in fixing cars then review the new release of online repair manuals from Mitchel 1.
+If you're interested in fixing cars at home then review the new release of online repair manuals from Mitchel 1.
 This is a vehicle specific program for cars and light trucks with a DIY twist.

-I added a screen capture video below so you can see it!
+I added a screen capture video below so you can see it in action.
 After over 80 years of publishing for professional car mechanics Mitchell repair manuals has launched their version of online auto repair instructions for the do-it-yourself mechanic.

-First of all they have the lowest entry price point for online reference materials.
-A week subscription allows access to any vehicle for around 12 bucks.
+A month subscription allows access to any single year, make and model for around 17 bucks.
 This is a perfect opportunity for the DIY type person to go in and print out the step-by-step instructions needed for a single repair or multiple repairs for that matter.

 Another nice feature is that you can let your subscription expire.
 Should you need access again let's say six months down the road you can just log into your account and extend your subscription for another week, month, or 1 year.

 Keep in mind that the longer the subscription the better the value.
 It is for this reason I recommend the 1 year plan for people that intend on keeping their automobile in the family.

 This feature is demonstrated in the video below.
 One of the most common problems the do it yourself auto repair mechanic will run into is finding quality auto repair instructions that will help them repair the vehicle without wasting money on unneeded parts.

 Mitchell troubleshooting manual includes diagnostic tree charts and online repair diagrams for just about any given problem.
 These diagnostic ladder diagrams have hot links to additional information.
 The short cuts provide information about specific diagnostic tests required to solve car problems.

-Auto repair online is one of the biggest advances to come down the pike for the people who like to do it themselves.
+This is one of the biggest advances to come down the pike for the people who like to do it themselves.
 Mitchell offers a lot more information than you will find in one of the small books that you can purchase at the local parts store.

 In fact the Mitchell guide is a reprint of the factory service manual in an easy to use electronic format.
 Another feature of this online manual is that they connect you to factory technical service bulletins.

 When I first purchased my subscription to the Mitchell web based program I was having a little trouble understanding the layout.
 Then I noticed at the top right corner there was a help icon.
 This provided me with a quick lesson on how to use the program.
 I found this very valuable and I recommend it for new users.

 The Mitchell manual for cars is laid out like a standard service manual.
 I'm sure you're familiar with these.
 Once I visualized the layout it was much easier to find the exact repair instructions I was seeking.

 This will merge the graphics with the appropriate text and produce a page that looks just like a factory automotive service manual.
-Here is my how to video for the Mitchell repair manuals program known as e-Auto-Repair.
+Here is my how to video for the Mitchell repair manuals program known as eAutoRepair.
 I think it's helpful to see what it looks like before you buy it.

 If your looking for more information on fixing cars this next link takes you to my main page with articles about Do it yourself auto repairs.